Developer Guide

 -

-edits all applicants with the fields specified.
+EditCommand#executehas been modified, such that wheneverSelection#hasAllSelectFlagreturnstrue,EditCommand#executeedits all applicants with the fields specified.

 -

-has been given a private constructor with static factory methodsSelection#fromIndex
+Selectionhas been given a private constructor with static factory methodsSelection#fromIndexandSelection#fromAllFlagto ensureSelectionshould not contain both index and all flag.

-Edit ALL updates the details of all currently displayed applicants by obtaining the list of currently displayed applicants via Model#getFilteredApplicantList
+Edit ALL updates the details of all currently displayed applicants by obtaining the list of currently displayed applicants via Model#getFilteredApplicantList.

-The list is then copied, after which each individual applicant is modified via Model#setApplicant
+The list is then copied, after which each individual applicant is modified via Model#setApplicant in a for loop.

 Design considerations: